 When querying the data now we see the following in Databricks:

 Each query executed in Databricks against an Immuta data source is audited.
 The audit logs show not only the user that executed the query, but also the purpose under which the user was acting.
 Notice that the user acting under the Fraud Prevention project has been tagged as executing queries with that purpose.

 Immuta’s audit logs are viewable via the Audit page and are also saved in a parseable format on disk that can be shipped to a central auditing and monitoring system.

-This solution was developed by our expert teams of software engineers (including my team), legal engineers (legal nerds), and statisticians (math geeks) in order to streamline data access control and security for Databricks users.
+This solution was developed by our expert teams of software engineers, legal engineers, and statisticians in order to streamline data security for Databricks users.
 In addition to dynamic data masking, row-level security, and column-level security, Immuta automates a number of other advanced policies to comply with the regulatory and compliance needs of any organization.